h3bzzz/nebula/README.md

-🌌 Nebula
+H1🌌 Nebula
 Nebula is a secure, full-stack web application designed to connect innovators worldwide through cutting-edge cybersecurity features, technology news, and an interactive community.
 The project demonstrates backend capabilities using Go, PostgreSQL, Redis, and Echo, coupled with a frontend enhanced by Bootstrap.

-🚀 Features
+H@ 🚀 Features
-User Authentication:
+# User Authentication:

 Secure registration, login, and logout flow.
 CSRF protection and session management using Redis.
 Password hashing with bcrypt for enhanced security.
 Dynamic Web Pages:

-Homepage with a customizable Matrix rain background.
+# Homepage with a customizable Matrix rain background.
 Dedicated sections for:
 News: Latest technology and cybersecurity updates.
 TTPS (Tactics, Techniques, and Procedures).